 (d) any response filed to the application.

-[Rule 35 inserted in Gazette 14 Jul 2006 p.
+[Rule 35 inserted: Gazette 14 Jul 2006 p.
 2566-7.]

 36. Certain evidential statements

 (1) Despite anything in these rules or the Family Law Rules adopted and applied under Part 2 this rule applies to evidence other than evidence on an issue at a trial and where but for this rule, undue delay or inconvenience would be caused.